How to grow Broccoli

 Maturity Dates, Yields and Storage

-Vegetable Problems — Press link
+Vegetable Problems — Data is unavailable

 The first and probably the essential thing to remember about harvesting broccoli is that if you want to eat it in its prime, it must be cut before the flower buds open while it is still green and tender and delicious.
 The large central head is cut with the stem and attached leaves, making a total length of about 8-10 inches.
 The smaller heads that subsequently sprout are cut when they are green.
 The length of stems of the smaller heads depends upon the vigor of the plant; usually, they are about 4-6 inches long.
 Since these small shoots keep on growing in the axils of the leaves, the harvesting continues for a few weeks.

-USDA Nutrient — Press link
+USDA Nutrient — Data is unavailable

-Cut broccoli into serving size pieces and boil for 3 minutes.
+Cut broccoli into serving-size pieces and boil for 3 minutes.
 Drain….Pack hot broccoli into hot jars, leaving 1/2 inch headroom.
 Cover with boiling water, leaving 1/2 inch headroom.
 Adjust lids, and process in a pressure canner at 10 pounds pressure (240 F).
 Pints – 30 minutes, Quarts – 35 minutes

 Freezing is recommended.
 Blanch 3 minutes in boiling water.
 Drain, Pack into containers, alternating heads, and stems and leaving no headroom Seal and freeze.